Technology

 But we also had several comments from customers having to explain their problems repeatedly: ‘Different customer service representatives were inconsistent when answering the same questions.’

-Our snapshot investigation into energy companies’ call-waiting times found SSE to be the slowest of the Big Six firms to answer our calls to its customer services.
-It took us an average of more than nine minutes to get through to a human, whereas new customers get through to its sales team more than three minutes faster.
+Our snapshot investigation into energy companies’ customer waiting times found SSE to take 8m18s on average to answer our calls to its customer services.
+It wasn’t the slowest company (Eon took 14m18s on average to pick up the phone in customer services), but new customers phoning sales got to speak to a human more than six minutes faster.

 Pros: Offers competitive tariffs

-Cons: In our call-waiting investigation, SSE was slower to answer the phone to existing customers than new ones
+Cons: In our call-waiting investigation, SSE was more than six minutes slower to answer the phone to existing customers than new ones

 SSE fuel mix